micmejia/bible-dump/AMPC/Exodus/Exod 34.md

-But when Moses went in before the Lord to speak with Him, [^b]he took the veil off until he came out.
+But when Moses went in before the Lord to speak with Him, he took the veil off until he came out.
 And he came out and told the Israelites what he was commanded.